mperignon/2016-02-04-Flagstaff/lessons/python/06-functions.md

 0
 ~~~

-5 divided by 9 should be 0.5556, but when we ask Python 2.7 to divide to integers, it returns an integer!
-If we want to want to keep the fractional part of the division, we need to convert one or the other number to floating point:
+5 divided by 9 should be 0.5556, but when we ask Python 2.7 to divide two integers it returns an integer.
+If we want to keep the fractional part of the division, we need to convert one or the other number to floating point:

 ~~~ {.python}
 print 'two integers:', 5/9